lebiru/Lebiru.FileService/README.md

 - **C#**: Programming language used in conjunction with ASP.NET Core.
 - **HTML/CSS/JavaScript**: Frontend technologies for building the web interface.
 - **Swagger**: API documentation tool used to document the RESTful API endpoints.
-- **OpenShift**: Platform used for horizontal scaling and deployment of the application.
 - **OpenTelemetry**: Unified data telemetry for microservices
 - **Jaeger**: Open source, distributed tracing platform
 - **Hangfire**: Background job processing for scheduled tasks